 Most rent-to-own agreements split repairing responsibilities between the tenant and the landlord.
 You may agree to cover the costs of small repairs while your landlord agrees to cover large repairs.
 This can be beneficial if you want to buy a home but don’t have enough money coming in to cover large repair bills.

 At the end of your lease, you have two options: you can buy the property or you can move into another home.
-If you decide to move forward with the purchase, you’ll get a home loan through a qualified lender and follow the standard home buying process.
+If you decide to move forward with the purchase, you’ll get a home loan through a qualified lender and follow the standard homebuying process.
 Any money that you accrued in a down payment will go to your lender.

 Both choices are similar since they both allow you to lease a home for 1 – 3 years and then buy it at the end of the term.
-There are some slight contractual variations between the two that you should know, so let’s take a look.
+But there are some contractual differences between the two that you should know, so let’s take a look.

 The rent money (rent credits) you saved over the course of your lease goes toward your down payment if you buy the home.
 You can work with the seller to agree on a fair purchase price after your lease expires.
 This process usually involves an appraisal to determine how much the home is worth.
 In most cases, your option fee goes to reduce the purchase price of the property.

 You can walk away from the option and allow it to expire if you choose not to buy the property.
 However, doing so will forfeit both your option fee and your rent credits.